 Breaking a Child’s Training Wheels Habit – Tips.
 Teaching a child how to ride a bike without training wheels parenting tips.
 Spring is here and it’s bike riding season!
 It may be time to see if your child is ready to break the training wheels habit!

-Back when Oakland County Moms was Rochester Moms and my kids were much younger, I solicited for some tips from local moms for some success stories they’ve had helping their child(ren) learn how to ride a bike without training wheels.
+Back when Oakland County Moms dot com was Rochester Moms dot com and my kids were much younger, I solicited for some tips from local moms for some success stories they’ve had helping their child(ren) learn how to ride a bike without training wheels.
 Back then, my son in particular, really struggled with the concept and became really frustrated.
-Thanks to these tips, he quickly beat his training wheels vice and I remain grateful!
+Thanks to these tips from our readers, he quickly beat his training wheels vice and I remain grateful!

 The responses helped me understand that it’s not necessarily the teaching method of how to ride a bike; it has a lot more to do with the personality type of the child.
 I’m going to list some of the tips and responses and hopefully you can find a similar personality type from the responses and match them up for your best approach teach kids how to ride a bike and to kicking the training wheel habit.
 Below are the parenting responses I received back in the day that helped my son and I’m hoping they can continue to help someone else.